danielstocks/webcloud/pages/blog/2020-02-21-text-bounding-box-in-software-design.md

 ## Design and software divide

 I've rummaged the interwebz for answers, and my conclusion is that there is still a knowledge gap between design and engineering.
 It goes both ways.
-Designers coming from a background in print design/advertising with a lack of understanding of the dynamic/unctrollable nature of typograpghy in software products.
-Software engineers with a lack of understanding about design and core typography concepts, making the assumption that is already a solved problem.
+Designers coming from a background in print design/advertising with a lack of understanding of the dynamic nature of typography in software.
+Likewise, software engineers with a lack of understanding about design and core typography concepts, making the assumption that is already a solved problem.

 ## Crash course in typographic terminology